 - 1. Commitment to Equal Employment Opportunity GBT will ensure that no person will be discriminated against or denied the benefits of any activity, program or employment process in the areas of recruitment, selection, promotion, termination, layoffs, compensation, training or benefits regardless of race, color, religion, age, sex, marital status, national origin or ancestry, sexual orientation or disability. - 2.
 Commitment to Affirmative Action GBT is committed to undertake all policies which afford equal opportunities for employment to all qualified persons without regard to race, color, religion, age, sex, marital status, national origin or ancestry, sexual orientation or disability and will undertake an Affirmative Action Program, including goals and timetables, in order to overcome the effects of any past discrimination on minorities and women. - 3.
 Responsibility for Implementation Every employee has a responsibility to ensure the success of the EEO policy.
 The responsibility for implementation of the EEO Program resides with GBT's EEO Officer. - 4.
 Responsibility of Management Personnel Managers and supervisors share in this responsibility and will be assigned specific tasks to ensure compliance is achieved.
 All managers and supervisors are responsible for fostering an atmosphere which is free of discrimination and harassment and are responsible for conducting their individual activities in a manner which values the rights of coworkers. - 5.
-Right of Applicants and Employees to File Complaints GBT is committed to making it easy for any applicant or employee to file an EEO complaint alleging discrimination with the EEO Officer or other appropriate official and has included the complaint process in this Plan. - 6.
+Right of Applicants and Employees to File Complaints GBT is committed to making it easy for any applicant or employee to file an EEO complaint alleging discrimination with the EEO Officer or other appropriate official and has included the complaint process in this Plan.
+Retaliation against an individual(s) who files a chare or complaint of discrimination, participates in an employment discrimination proceeding (such as an investigation or lawsuit), or otherwise engages in protected activity is strictly prohibited and will not be tolerated. - 6.
 Performance of Management Relative to Success of the Program Managers and supervisors are advised of their responsibilities to ensure the success of the Program and are evaluated on the success of the EEO program in the same manner as their performance on other goals. - 7.
 Successful Achievement of EEO Goals GBT recognizes that the successful achievement of its EEO goals will provide benefits to GBT through fuller utilization and the development of previously underutilized human resources.